Xavier-Jds/Centrifugal-Ring-Positioner/README.md

 * Capacitors: 10 μF, 330 nF

 ## Building pieces
 Except the rod, all the pieces are 3D-printed.
 The CAD files can be found in the folder _CAD_.

+## Softwares
+The following softwares have been used for building and controlling the CRP.
+Alternatives can be used.
+* Solidworks: CAD design of the building pieces
+* Matlab: controllers design and simulation
+* Arduino IDE: Arduino programming